alex-hhh/alex-hhh.github.io/_src/posts/2020-03-05-a-game-of-tetris.md

-    Title: A Game of Tetris
+    Title: A Game of Tetris (gameplay)
     Date: 2020-03-05T16:24:02
     Thumbnail: /img/a035/thumb.png
     Tags: racket